gharti2704/Olo-Pizza/pizza-toppings/README.md

 # DESCRIPTION

-The app fetches the pizza orders from http://files.olo.com/pizzas.json and display the top 20 most frequently ordered pizza topping combinations on the webpage.
+The app fetches the pizza orders from http://files.olo.com/pizzas.json and displays the top 20 most frequently ordered pizza topping combinations on the webpage.

 # GETTING STARTED